+You need to ask for permission for any uses not described.
 When in doubt about your use of the npm name or logo, please contact npm, Inc. for clarification.

-Like the npm Logo, the npm Wombat graphic is a very recognizable part of the npm brand, and signifies a special relationship with the the npm project, service, or company.
+Like the npm Logo, the npm Wombat graphic is a very recognizable part of the npm brand, and signifies a special relationship with the npm project, service, or company.
 It should never be used except with explicit written permission.
 We will consider requests on a case-by-case basis.